A tribute for Remembrance

 HD: High Definition

-Ideal for TV
+Ideal for TV and projection

 Typically used on PCs